Skip to content

-Everyone who knows my mother knows that the hallmark of her character is grace.
+Everyone who knew my mother knew that the hallmark of her character was grace.
 Pure grace.
-This is reflected in her face, her home, her kitchen, her conversations.
+This was reflected in her face, her home, her kitchen, her conversations.

 And her pie.